aahsnr-configs/gentoo-setup/setup_scripts/00TODOs.md

 [!Note] Add org-mode after seeing crafted-emacs config, write part about org configuration with org-appear, org-modern, denote, org-fragtog
 Write a state-of-the-art emacs 30 configuration in org-mode that will be tangled to init.el with the following features, properties and integrations:
   - divide the whole org file into sensible titles and respectives emacs-lisp org source code blocks with integration between the source code blocks for their respective configurations
   - optimize emacs startup time and optimize the whole configuration where possible. all packages must be lazy loaded like neovim wherever possible.
-  - use emacs built-in package manager both emacs repos and pulling from git repos; do not use straight package manager or any other package manager for emacs
+  - use straight.el as package manager and use the use-package format for writing the configurations
   - aggressive emacs optimizations to the configuration wherever possible
   - comprehensive doom tokyo-night theme integration throughout the configuration and wherever possible
   - setup automatic package update